NethermindEth/el-node-spec/docs/docs/packaging/profiles.md

 # Hardware Requirements overrides that will replace requirements from the manifest file for this profile
 hardware_requirements_overrides: <hardware_requirements_overrides>

+# Plugin overrides that will replace plugin from the manifest file for this profile
+plugin_overrides: <plugin_overrides>

 # List of options the user can set or use default values if defined in the <option>.
 Each option is an environment variable in the docker-compose file, middleware developers need to be careful about what options to expose here
 options:
 	[ - <option> ]